Run Away! Run Away!

-As well as print magazines, we like to host ‘escapades’.
-These have included New Escapologist launch parties at famous Glasgow venues The Arches and the CCA; a Zine Fair at the student-occupied Free Hetherington; a night of thought-provoking entertainment with Tom Hodgkinson of The Idler; and an evening of last-minute cabaret at the Edinburgh Festival.
-We also sell our magazine and conduct talks at ink-on-paper conventions like Expozine in Montreal.
+As well as our printed and online productions, we sometimes like to host ‘escapades’.
+These have included New Escapologist launch parties at famous venues such as The Arches and the CCA in Glasgow; a Zine Fair at the student-occupied Free Hetherington; a night of thought-provoking entertainment with Tom Hodgkinson of The Idler; and an evening of last-minute cabaret at the Edinburgh Festival.
+We also sell our products and host talks at ink-on-paper conventions like Montreal’s Expozine and the London Anarchist Bookfair.

 Escapologist.
 Noun. (pronounced: es’cap·ol’o·gist).
 One who actively seeks to escape the imaginary manacles of modern life: work, debt, government, leisure industries, status and anxiety. – Urban Dictionary.